Lich, Barber trial to restart with ruling on resident testimony | CBC News

 Justice Heather Perkins-McVey, who is overseeing the matter, had reserved a decision since the early days of the slow-moving trial.

-Lich and Barber are charged with mischief, counselling others to commit mischief, intimidation and obstructing police for their role in the weeks-long protest in February 2022.
+Tamara Lich and Chris Barber are charged with mischief, counselling others to commit mischief, intimidation and obstructing police for their role in the weeks-long protest in January and February 2022.

 The Crown included several Ottawa residents and businesses on its proposed witness list and wants to use their testimony to show the court how the protest disrupted and intimidated people and businesses in the city.